Policy Name: Email, Telephone, and Voice Mail Usage

 OCC generally does not monitor email however employees should have no expectation of privacy and be aware that the system is not private.
 OCC reserves the right to monitor, access, and disclose email information as appropriate and to prevent certain protocols to maintain security, prevent unauthorized access and protect the environment from viruses and other potential risk factors.

 Upon request, OCC may grant retirees in good standing the privilege and benefit of using the OCC email system.
 This is extended to employees retiring from full-time, permanent positions and who have worked for OCC for at least ten years.
-Retirees who meet these qualifications must sign a Retiree Email Account Request Form and comply with the rules specified on the form.
+Retirees who meet these qualifications must sign a Retiree Email Account Request Form and comply with the procedures specified on the form.

 II.
 Reason for Policy